Requirements for Medical School

 • Chemistry - Four semesters (Atoms and Molecules (General Chemistry I), Organic Chemistry I & II, Equilibrium and Reactivity (General Chemistry II)).

-• Biology - Two semesters (Introduction to Cellular and Molecular Biology (Biol 161), Introduction to the Functional Biology of Multicellular Organisms (Biol 162).
+• Biology - Two semesters (Introduction to Cellular and Molecular Biology (Biol 161), Introduction to Mechanisms of Multicellular Life (Biol 162).

 • Biochemistry - One semester (taken in either the chemistry or biology departments)